Rick Adams (Internet pioneer): Founding UUNET

 Adams founded a nonprofit telecommunications company, UUNET Communications Service, to reduce the cost of mail and Usenet traffic sent by UUCP, particularly for rural sites in America.
 (UUNET was founded with a $50,000 loan from the USENIX Association, which was subsequently repaid.)
 UUNET became an official gateway between UUCP mail and Internet email, as well as between North America and Europe.
 It hosted many related services, such as Internet FTP access for its UUCP clients and the comp.sources.unix archives.

 Adams spun out a for-profit company, UUNET Technologies, which was the first ISP in the United States.
 The for-profit company bought the assets of the nonprofit, repaying it with a share of the profits over the years.
 The nonprofit has spent that money for many UNIX-related charitable causes over the years, such as supporting the Internet Software Consortium.
 The for-profit ISP became a multibillion-dollar company and made an initial public offering in 1995.
 It was acquired by MFS (Metropolitan Fiber Systems, a wide-area optical-networking company), in 1996, which was subsequently acquired by Worldcom, which rose to challenge the largest telecommunications companies in America.

 Adams left UUNET after transitioning leadership of the company to John Sidgmore in 1994.
-After leaving UUNET, Adams pursued opportunities as a partner in other ventures, including Cello and the 2941 restaurant in Falls Church, Virginia.
+After leaving UUNET, Adams pursued opportunities as a partner in other ventures, including Cello Recording Studios and the 2941 Restaurant in Falls Church, Virginia.

 Cello Recording Studios

 In 1999 Adams purchased the "Western Studio" portion of Ocean Way Recording Studios in Hollywood, California from Alan Sides and renamed it Cello Studios.
-Many notable artists recorded at Cello Studios, including Weezer, Rage Against The Machine, Macy Gray, Blink 182 and Red Hot Chili Peppers.
-Cello Studios continued under Adams ownership until January 2005, when the business abruptly closed and filed for bankruptcy.
-The vacant building, threatened with demolition, was eventually sold to EastWest producer Doug Rogers, who reopened the studio under the name EastWest Studios.
+Notable artists recorded at Cello Studios such as Weezer, Rage Against The Machine, Macy Gray, Blink 182 and Red Hot Chili Peppers.
+Cello Studios continued under Adams' ownership until January 2005, when the business abruptly closed and filed for bankruptcy.
+The vacant building, threatened with demolition, was sold and reopened as EastWest Studios in 2009.

+Personal life

+As of July 2012, he resided in Northern Virginia with his wife Donnalyn and their two sons.